Generation of off-critical zeros for hypercubic Epstein zeta-functions: Regularization in dimensions

-Starting from (\ref{zetad0sd}), one can also apply the procedure analogous to that between equations (\ref{eqq}) and (\ref{eqqq}).
-Integrating explicitly the $-1$ terms in the last step, we arrive at the same formula (\ref{zetadbest}) as before, confirming its validity also for $0<\Re(s)<d$.
+Starting from (\ref{zetad0sd}), one can apply the procedure analogous to that between equations (\ref{eqq}) and (\ref{eqqq}).
+Integrating explicitly the $-1$ terms in the last step, we arrive at the same formula (\ref{zetadbest}) as before, confirming its validity also for the region $0<\Re(s)<d$.

 We keep the term $n_1=n_2=\ldots=n_d=0$ in the sum in (\ref{zetad}) for $\Re(s)<0$, as the summand $r^{-s}$ vanishes automatically for $r=0$.
-On the other hand, the neutralising background term must be present to ensure the convergence of the lattice sum, so that
+Omitting $-1$ in the square bracket of (\ref{zetad0sd}), which corresponds to the cancellation of the term $(0,\ldots,0)$ from the summation, and maintaining the neutralising background term, one has

-While the function under integration is always integrable in the region of small-$t$, its large-$t$ limit $t^{s/2-1}$ is integrable for $\Re(s)<0$ which corresponds to the upper bound in (\ref{zetads0}).
-Starting from the representation (\ref{zetads0}) and repeating the steps presented in \S\ref{Sec2}\ref{sec2a}, we recover the universal relation (\ref{zetadbest}) valid in the whole complex $s$-plane.
+While the function under integration is always integrable in the region of small $t$, its large-$t$ limit $t^{s/2-1}$ is integrable for $\Re(s)<0$.
+Starting from the representation (\ref{zetads0}) and repeating the steps presented in subsection \ref{sec2a}, we recover once more the universal relation (\ref{zetadbest}) valid in the whole complex $s$-plane.